 Problems with the Internal Revenue Service (IRS) can be frightening and stressful, and you may be wondering whether there is relief in an IRS bankruptcy.
 IRS debt collection efforts can be extremely aggressive.
 Bank and property levies combined with wage garnishment can significantly reduce a person’s ability to pay living expenses and debts.
+Back taxes can also be challenging to deal with.

 IRS repayment plans can require large monthly payments.
 Additionally, the amount of IRS debt may decrease very slowly because continued penalties and interest increase the amount of tax debt.
 If you file bankruptcy for IRS relief, can you get rid of tax debt?